|Engine||Aluminum six-cylinder rear-mounted twin-turbo horizontally opposed engine, rigid mounting|

 The chassis was also designed specifically for the race track by our development engineers in Weissach.
 The separately adjustable compression and rebound stages of the three-way shock absorbers on the front and rear axle allow steering response, tyre grip and handling characteristics to be adapted to various track profiles.
 This not only ensures total precision on every circuit, but also maximum control when driving at the limits at the track.

-Focussing on the essentials: consistently lightweight bodywork thanks to the use of carbon-fibre reinforced plastic on the roof, front lid, front apron, doors, tail section and rear lid, as well as the elimination of unnecessary weight in the interior.
+Focusing on the essentials: consistently lightweight bodywork thanks to the use of carbon-fibre reinforced plastic on the roof, front lid, front apron, doors, tail section and rear lid, as well as the elimination of unnecessary weight in the interior.
 As is typical of motorsports.

 Further aerodynamic improvements were tested in the wind tunnel, resulting in a larger rear wing and additional flics on the front apron.
 This ensures increased downforce and provides excellent stability during rapid load changes.